PhantomDraft/phantomdraft.github.io/content/en/library/jacobs-ladder-1990.md

 ---
 title: "Jacob's Ladder (1990)"
-description: "Acid Dreams"
+description: "A Psychological Horror Between Hope and Despair"
 # format for string: "xxxx-xx-xx"
 date: 1990-11-02
 lastmod: "2024-12-24"
 # set false when you want the post publish
-draft: true
+draft: false
 # one category: ["category-1"]
 # more categories: ["category-1", "category-2", ...]
 categories: ["My reviews"]